sashaweiss/itree/README.md

 ## My to-do list

 ### High priority
+* Figure out bug 2) - this cripples its use from above-$HOME directories, and makes benchmarking invalid
 * Benchmark running from `~`, vs. `tree` and `rg --files`
 * Write more comprehensive documentation of source code